Our goal is to offer children and parents comprehensive advice and care on all issues relating to pediatric and adolescent dentistry.

 Specially trained staff and training material developed by us, appropriate to the child’s age, make it easier for children to access the topic.

-Zahnhase.ch has also operated the Riehen-Bettingen school dental practice since 2014.
+Zahnhase.ch has also been the operator of the Riehen-Bettingen school dental practice since 2014.

 Prophylaxis begins with children